-The 24 VAC circuitry is protected with a 3 amp auto fuse on the ignition control boards and a 5 amp fuse on the Central Control Board.
-If the fuse opens, a red LED located near the fuse will light (see figures 14 and 15).
+The 24VAC circuitry is protected with a 3 amp auto fuse on the Ignition Control Boards and a 5 amp fuse on the Central Control Board.
+If the fuse opens, a red LED located near the fuse will light, see Figures 14 and 15.
 If the red LED is illuminated, replace the fuse.
 Repeated failure of the fuse is an indication of possible damage to the ignition control.
-The 120V circuits of each ignition control module is protected with a 10 amp fuse located inside the control box.
+The 120VAC circuits of each Ignition Control Board is protected with a 10 amp fuse located on the Interface Board.
+The pump fuse is also on the Interface Board.